 Completing a PCTR every six months allows you to keep your options open for the future.
 Even if you have no intention of applying for an ACCA practising certificate or practising certificate and audit qualification now, you can still submit your PCTR to ACCA for assessment in order to ‘bank’ your experience.
 If you have to complete a PCTR retrospectively, you may find it difficult to recall your experience or have problems getting the experience verified.

-If the audit experience documented in your Practising Certificate Training Record is more than two years old you will need to provide details of the audit experience and audit-related CPD you have achieved in the last two years before a practising certificate and audit qualification can be awarded.
+ACCA needs to be satisfied that your audit knowledge is up to date and that you remain competent to do audit work.
+Therefore, you will need to provide details of the audit experience and audit-related CPD you have achieved in the last two years before a practising certificate and audit qualification can be awarded.
 You can provide these details on the 'Audit qualification – additional information' form.

 You should submit your PCTR when you have completed and fully documented your post-membership training.
 You should demonstrate that you have satisfied all the practical training requirements for an ACCA practising certificate or an ACCA practising certificate and audit qualification.